SichangHe/resume/resume.md

 He scraped around 8000 webpages using Scrapy and calculated the PageRank as a Markov chain using Numpy.
 During this time,
-Steven saw that DKU's website has lots of broken links and a poor performance.
+Steven saw that DKU's website had weird problems like infinite recursive URLs and poor performance.
 He was also unsatisfied about Scrapy.
 These observations motivated Steven to build the scraper and learn web development.